-The first half of the event will concentrate on planting and other speakers include Stuart Goodall of Confor, Beccy Speight from The Woodland Trust and Simon Hart of EGGER Forestry.
+The first half of the event will concentrate on planting - and the link with trees and climate change.
+Other speakers include Stuart Goodall of Confor, Beccy Speight from The Woodland Trust and Simon Hart of EGGER Forestry.

 After lunch, Christiane Lellig of Wood for Good, will look at growing markets for timber.
-Other speakers in this session include Adam James, Dan Ridley-Ellis of Edinburgh Napier University and Neil Sutherland of Makar Architects.
+Other speakers in this session include Adam James, Dan Ridley-Ellis of Edinburgh Napier University, Rob Allen of Citu and Neil Sutherland of Makar Homes..

 Christiane Lellig, Campaign Director of Wood for Good, said: “Bringing together people from across the political, academic and economic spectrum to discuss how investment in natural resources can foster a resilient and sustainable future for the region is central to make things happen.
 We need to shift such discussions from academic concepts to real-life projects.
 That’s why events like Superwood are important.”